Why ‘The King of Staten Island’ will make you think differently about Pete Davidson

 “There’s something wrong with me, like, mentally,” Scott says, a couple minutes later, to the friend he’s secretly dating, to explain why he doesn’t want to be in a relationship with her.
 “I’m not okay up there.
 I get all manic and crazy and make really insane, impulsive decisions.
 And I’m scared of myself, and I don’t want to scare you or me or hurt anyone.”

-Viewers again might be tempted to have sympathy for Scott, because he is clearly not well, but the fact that he weaponizes his mental health problems to get no-strings sex is manipulative and gross.
+Viewers again might be tempted to have sympathy for Scott, because he is clearly not well, but the fact that he uses his mental health problems to get no-strings sex is manipulative and gross.
 It’s far from the only manipulative, gross thing Scott does either.
-This moment sets up Scott’s greatest, most glaring flaw: he has several legitimate grievances, but he uses them alternately as a shield, a crutch, and a weapon.
+This moment sets up Scott’s most glaring flaw: he has several legitimate grievances, and uses them alternately as a shield, a crutch, and a weapon.

 Chief among the grievances Scott relies on is the death of his father.

 Throughout most of the movie, Scott takes every possible opportunity to bring him up.
 In real life, Davidson has joked on stage about his father, whose death clearly had a profound impact on him.
 Scott, on the other hand, trades on people’s compassion for his loss so much, you want to grab him by the collar of whatever ridiculous shirt he’s wearing and tell him that terrible things happen to other people all the time, too.
-It doesn’t seem like Davidson is intending to do work through Scott to tug on the audience’s heartstrings, but rather taking himself to the woodshed over past private conduct.
+It doesn’t seem like Davidson’s intention is to work through Scott to tug on the audience’s heartstrings, but rather to take himself to the woodshed over his past private conduct.

 “You don’t get to act crazy your whole life because Dad died,” Scott’s sister, Claire (Maude Apatow), tells him at one point.